 South East Coastal Drive

-Tramore Beach Resort is the leading seaside resort in the south East.
-Tramore is famous for its five kilometres golden and sandy beach which is surrounded by the Atlantic Ocean.
-The area´s wide variety of amenities means this resort is one of the most popular in the regions.
-Tourists can enjoy activities such as swimming, sailing, surfing, rock fishing, sea kayaking, walking Irelands highest sand dunes, horse riding and beach angling.
+Tramore Beach Resort is the leading seaside resort in the South East.
+Tramore is famous for its 5 kilometre-long golden, sandy beach which is surrounded by the Atlantic Ocean.
+The area’s wide variety of amenities means this resort is one of the most popular in the regions.
+Tourists can enjoy activities such as swimming, sailing, surfing, rock fishing, sea kayaking, walking Ireland’s highest sand dunes, horse riding and beach angling.

-There is also an amusement park with children friendly rides and an indoor water park complete with a heated swimming pool and two giant water slides at Splashworld.
+There is also an amusement park with family-friendly rides and nearby is Splashworld – an indoor waterpark complete with a heated swimming pool and two giant water slides.

 The beach is situated next to the fishing village Dunmore East, just 15km south of Waterford City.
 With its sandy beach and red sandstone cliffs the beach is a great place to visit.

-There are also plenty other things to do in Dunmore including golfing, angling and an Adventure Center.
+There are also plenty of other things to do in Dunmore including golfing, angling and an adventure centre.

 Located just 16km from Waterford City, Dunmore East is a beautifully charming fishing and seaside resort, famous for its prominent red sandstone cliffs.
 Dunmore East offers a variety of activities including golfing, fishing, cliff walking and water sports.

 If you like coves then Dunmore beach is perfect for you.
 There are several secluded coves which include Stony Cove, Ladies Cove, Mens Cove and Badgers Cove.
 This sandy beach can be a wide expanse but might also disappear at high tide.

 Dunmore beach is suitable for both, families and geologists.
 For the thrill-seeking tourist, the Dunmore East Adventure Centre offers both water and land-based activities appropriate for families, groups and individuals.